and-rewsmith/iotedge/doc/test-dashboard.md

 Grafana has datasource support for most SQL variants (SQL queries back the presentation data directly).
 This means that as long as the store is up to date, every request to grafana won't need to rely upon a call to vsts.
 This synchronization can be provided by scheduling a (dotnet) job every few minutes that will retrieve data from vsts and populate the store.
 This approach allows storing historical information at the cost of extra setup and a small data ingestion time delay.

 ##### Consensus:
-Option B seems like the better choice it allows us to store historical information while not relying on third non-native plugins.
+Option B seems like the better choice it allows us to store historical information while not relying on third party non-native plugins.

 ## Hosting
 For persistence we can host a SQL Server instance on azure.
 We can then docker compose two containers, Grafana and our scheduled dotnet service, which we can host on Azure App Service without even having to manage VMs.
 This is desirable because we won't have the overhead of managing deployments.